MarcosDemetry/MarcosDemetry.github.io/_research/2026-04-02-school-shootings.md

 I'm glad you've made it this far and thanks for your interest in my work!

-If you'd like to discuss the paper, share related findings, or just say hello, let's **grab a coffee** (we'll exchange contact details or reach out here <a href="mailto:marcos.demetry@lnu.se?subject=SOLE-JOLE 2026: grab a coffee! &body=Hi Marcos, great blog post!
-Let's grab a coffee during this conference.
-E-mail me back and we'll set something up.
-(Feel free to add your actual message below)">marcos.demetry@lnu.se</a>).
+If you'd like to discuss the paper, share related findings, or just say hello, let's **grab a coffee** (we'll exchange contact details or reach out here <a href="mailto:marcos.demetry@lnu.se?subject=School shootings paper &body=Hi Marcos, great blog post!">marcos.demetry@lnu.se</a>).